trollorder/react-mountain-game/README.md

 ## Available Scripts

-In the project directory, you can run:
+You will to first git clone the project.
+Make sure node.js is installed (along with the node package manager) In the project directory, you can run:
+### `npm install`
 ### `npm start`

 Runs the app in the development mode.\